EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: LLM versus Human Validation

 \subsection{Explanation Similarity}

-We analyze the linguistic similarity between human and LLM-generated explanations before and after validation.
+To better understand the underlying generation pattern of LLMs, as well as the similarities and differences between LLM and human reasoning, we analyze the linguistic similarity between human and LLM-generated explanations before and after validation.
 Following \citet{chen2025rosenamellmgeneratedexplanations, hong2025litexlinguistictaxonomyexplanations}, we measure lexical, syntactic, and semantic similarity between explanations \citep{giulianelli-etal-2023-comes}, where lower scores indicate greater variation and the higher the more similar.
 We compare pairwise similarity within-\varierr{} human explanations (\textit{within-human}), within each LLM (\textit{within-LLM}), and between each LLM and human explanations (\textit{LLM-vs-human}).
 For each item, we compute pairwise scores among all explanations under the same label and average across labels.
 Table \ref{tab:liguistic-similarity} reports results before validation and after three validation scenarios (\textit{one-expl}, \textit{one-llm}, and \textit{all-llm}); more results are in Appendix \ref{appx:similarity-full} Table \ref{tab:linguistic-similarity-full}.

 Firstly, when comparing similarity scores between LLM sizes, larger models more frequently exhibit higher similarity in both \textit{within-LLM} and \textit{LLM-vs-human} regimes. \textit{Within-LLM} scores on Llama-7B explanations are an exception, scoring noticeably higher than Llama-70B on lexical and syntactic similarities.
 Moreover, Llama-8B attains the highest scores across lexical, syntactic, and semantic dimensions among all LLMs in the \textit{within-LLM} regime, likely reflecting the greater volume and thus redundancy of its generated explanations.